begolu2/rktik-thesis/02_conceptual.md

 Replies to any thought in the movement mindspace are also displayed in the chat.
 They come with an annotation that explicitly marks them as replies and provides a hyperlink to their context.
 This allows movement members watching the chat to directly start participating in these discussions.

 An inline form UI below the chat message listing allows users to send thoughts to the mindspace/chat.
 Submitting the form clears the input without reloading the page, so that the user can enter another message immediately.
-Above the input, a notification text informs the user about the privacy of messages entered, which is dependent on whether the corresponding movement is private or not (see section [Private Movements]).
+Above the input, a notification text informs the user about the privacy of messages entered, which is dependent on whether the corresponding movement is private or not (see Section [Private Movements]).

 ### Blogs

 Blogs are mindsets which allow identities to share their thoughts with a wider audience and are sorted in reverse chronological order.
 Any persona can follow any blog.
 Doing so places the blog’s contents in the pool of thoughts eligible for that user’s personal frontpage.

-Personas can directly post new thoughts to their personal blog, while movement members can only indirectly place content in a movement’s blog through voting (see section [Promoting Content]).
+Personas can directly post new thoughts to their personal blog, while movement members can only indirectly place content in a movement’s blog through voting (see Section [Promoting Content]).

 ### Dialogue

 While mindspaces allow exchange *between* many users, and blogs allow broadcasting *to* many users, the dialogue mindset models a conversation between just two participants.
 As dialogues are also implemented as a mindset, messages can be reposted freely between a dialogue and any other context.

-Apart from the different privacy setting, a dialogue provides the same affordances as the chat module in a movement mindspace (see section [Chat]).
+Apart from the different privacy setting, a dialogue provides the same affordances as the chat module in a movement mindspace (see Section [Chat]).

 Context                         Visible for
 ---                             ---